Hong Kong Heritage and History Tour – past to present

 Statue Square – over which a seated bronze statue of Queen Victoria once reigned.
 Within the square stands the elegant and modern HSBC – the fourth HSBC building to occupy the site over a period of 150 years.
 Built in the early 1980s by Lord Norman Foster, it is a fascinating example of how feng shui and modern environmental features have been merged in present-day Hong Kong.

 Supreme Court – one of Hong Kong’s last remaining colonial buildings.
 Built from Kowloon granite in the neoclassical style, this elegant and historic building was built to house the Supreme Court and is now home to the Court of Final Appeal.
 It is situated on the first stretch of reclaimed land.

-The French Mission Building - a building of historic importance in Hong Kong.
-The present three-storey building was built in 1917 on the foundation of a previous structure and is constructed of granite and red bricks.
-The first Governor of Hong Kong, Sir Henry Pottinger, resided there from 1843 to 1846.
-The building then had several owners (including an American trading house, the Russian consulate, the Court of Final Appeal), and was acquired by the French Mission in 1915 - a name by which it is still commonly referred today.
+The French Mission Building – a building of historic importance in Hong Kong.
+The present three-storey granite and red bricks building was built in 1917 on the foundation of a previous mansion in which the first Governor of Hong Kong, Sir Henry Pottinger, resided from 1843 to 1846.
+The building was acquired by the French Mission in 1915 – a name by which it is still commonly referred today.
+Over the years, it has had several owners, including an American trading house, the Russian consulate, and the Court of Final Appeal.

 Hong Kong Park – The former military site has been turned into a lush park, a green oasis for birds and pedestrians alike.

 Flagstaff House – Hong Kong Park houses the oldest colonial residence, now the Museum of Tea Ware.